-Tuesday, May 8 Merino's Furniture Warehouse.
+Tuesday, May 8 Merino's Furniture Warehouse

 David Stockwell will host our meeting at Merino's Furniture Warehouse, 500 S Main St, Mooresville.
 Merino's occupies an early 20th century cotton mill and has maintained much of the original character of the structure.
-A tour of the facility by the owner will begin at 7 pm.
+The owner George Bulat will lead a tour of the facility and tell us his story.
+The tour will begin at 7 pm.
 Some of us will gather before the meeting at The Barcelona Burger and Beer Garden at the north end of the building, at 5:45.
+There will be no North Branch meetings in June, July or August.